nix-community/setup.nix/README.rst

      $ nix-shell setup.nix -A develop

-* build environment with all requirements:
+* build environment with all the requirements (e.g. for PyCharm):

   .. code:: bash